 In her spare time, Dr. Sutton enjoys cooking, watching the Food Network and HGTV, and spending time with her husband, Julius; daughter, Jada; and corgi, Hunter.

-Dr. Sutton is a proud CCLCM alumna and excited to step into her new role as the Associate Director of Diversity and Inclusion.
+Dr. Sutton is a proud CCLCM alumna and excited to step into her new role as the Associate Director, Diversity Equity and Inclusion for Students.

 Resources for Students & Faculty